-We are also training local people as community facilitators who work closely with the church and hospital.
+The Hands on Health initiative works by training local people as community facilitators who then work closely with the church and hospital.
 Their role is to bring people together in ways that help them to identify their skills and resources, so that they can take action for positive change, including better health.

 John Mahoona, Hospital Administrator at St James’ Hospital, said: ‘Communities in the past have always been sidelined.
 But focusing more on the community is critical if we are to see transformation.